 We writers are peculiar people.
-Here are 24 unorthodox ways to tell if you, too, might be a writer.
+Here are 24 signs to tell if you are a writer.
+If you recognize any of these in yourself, embrace the writer in you.

 I’ve pulled together 24 of the most unorthodox ways of identifying a writer into the infographic below.
 If these describe you, beware – you might be a writer.
 If you recognize these signs in anybody around you, please be gentle – it’s not their fault.
 They were born that way.